GabyVaaz/college-library/README.md

 Tiago Silva Tavares de Siqueira - tiagosilva110

-Este é um projeto de uma Biblioteca Virtual desenvolvido com foco em operações *CRUD (Create, Read, Update, Delete)*, s
+This is a Virtual Library Project developed with a focus on operations #CRUD (Create, Read, Update, Delete),